Ric222/Restaurant-Order-Analysis/README.md

 ## Data Source

-Restaurant Operations Data: The primary dataset used for this analysis is in files named “menu_items.csv” , “order_details.csv” and sql file named "create_restaurant_db.sql".The files contain information about the a quarter’s worth of orders, date and time of each order, the items ordered, and additional details on the type, name and price of the items.
+Restaurant Operations Data: The primary dataset used for this analysis is in files named “menu_items.csv” , “order_details.csv” and sql file named "create_restaurant_db.sql".These files contain information about the a quarter’s worth of orders, date and time of each order, the items ordered, and additional details on the type, name and price of the items.

+The output code is in files " restaurant1.sql", " restaurant2.sql" and "restaurant3.sql"

 ## Tools